KazeTachinuu/KazeTachinuu.github.io/content/about/_index.md

 ## Who am I

 Hi!
 I am Hugo Sibony.
 I am a first year engineering student from <a href="https://www.epita.fr/">EPITA, school of Computer Engineering</a>, majoring in CyberSecurity.
-Currently working in a 36 months work-study program (internship) in CyberSecurity.
+Currently working in a 36 months work-study program (apprenticeship) in CyberSecurity doing a Cyber Threat Intelligence projects at WELAN as well as Penetration Testing.

 ## My Education Experiences